vekatze/neut/book/src/commands.md

 ## `neut archive`

-`neut archive VERSION` creates a module tarball that can be used by `neut get`.
+`neut archive [NAME]` creates a module tarball that can be used by `neut get`.

 ### Notes on Versions

-`VERSION` must be `X1-X2-..-Xn`, where all the integers are non-negative.
+If specified, `NAME` must be `X1-X2-..-Xn`, where all the integers are non-negative.
 For example, the following are valid versions:

 - `1-0`
 - `0-1-0`
 - `2-1-3`
 - `0-0-0-3`

+If you omit `NAME`, `neut archive` automatically selects the next version number by incrementing the newest existing archive.
+If no archive exists yet, it starts from `0-1-0`.

-When running `neut archive VERSION`, this command searches the archive directory for all compatible older versions.
+When running `neut archive NAME`, this command searches the archive directory for all compatible older versions.
 For example, suppose the archive directory contains the following files:

 - `1-0.tar.zst`
 - `1-1.tar.zst`